go-python/gpython/README.md

 are a significant barrier to making gpython a complete replacement to CPython.

-However, to those that want to embed a highly popular and known language into their Go application, gpython could be a great choice over less capable (or lesser known) alternatives.
+However, to those who want to embed a highly popular and known language into their Go application, gpython could be a great choice over less capable (or lesser known) alternatives.
 Does the world really need any more interpreted languages?